Theories of urban planning

 Planning theory is the body of scientific concepts, definitions, behavioral relationships, and assumptions that define the body of knowledge of urban planning.
-There are nine procedural theories of planning that remain the principal theories of planning procedure today: the Rational-Comprehensive approach, the Incremental approach, the Transformative Incremental (TI) approach, the Transactive approach, the Communicative approach, the Advocacy approach, the Equity approach, the Radical approach, and the Humanist or Phenomenological approach.
+Urban planning is the strategic process of designing and managing the growth and development of human settlements, from small towns to sprawling metropolitan areas.
+Various planning theories guide urban development decisions and policies.
+Over time, different schools of thought have emerged, Evolving in response to shifts in society, economy, and technology.
+This article explores the key theories and movements that have shaped urban planning.There is no one unified planning theory but various.
+Whittemore identifies nine procedural theories that dominated the field between 1959 and 1983: the Rational-Comprehensive approach, the Incremental approach, the Transformative Incremental (TI) approach, the Transactive approach, the Communicative approach, the Advocacy approach, the Equity approach, the Radical approach, and the Humanist or Phenomenological approach.

 Background

 Urban planning can include urban renewal, by adapting urban planning methods to existing cities suffering from decline.
 Alternatively, it can concern the massive challenges associated with urban growth, particularly in the Global South.
 All in all, urban planning exists in various forms and addresses many different issues.
 The modern origins of urban planning lie in the movement for urban reform that arose as a reaction against the disorder of the industrial city in the mid-19th century.
-Many of the early influencers were inspired by anarchism, which was popular in the turn of the 19th and 20th centuries.
 The new imagined urban form was meant to go hand-in-hand with a new society, based upon voluntary co-operation within self-governing communities.